 Setting What it does Option(s) MCACC (MCACC preset) Selects your favorite MCACC preset memory when multiple preset memories are saved.
-When an MCACC preset memory has been renamed, the given name is displayed.
-M1.
+When an MCACC preset memory has been renamed, the given name is displayed. ✓ M1.
 MEMORY 1 to M6.
 MEMORY 6 ► Default: M1.
 MEMORY 1 EQ Switches on/off the effects of EQ Pro.
-ON (Acoustic Calibration EQ) Owneries on on the effects of EQ 110.
-OFF S-WAVE Switches on left the effects of Standing Ways Control ON (Standing Wave) Switches on/off the effects of Standing Wave Control.
+ON (Acoustic Calibration EQ) Switches on/on the enects of EQ FIG. OFF S-WAVE Switches on/off the effects of Standing Wave Control.
+ON (Standing Wave) Switches on/on the enects of Standing wave Control.
 OFF Phase C+ (Phase Control Plus) For discs created with standards other than Phase Control, the LFE channel is delayed upon recording in the first place.
 This function corrects for phase shifting on such discs.
-When AUTO is selected, the LFE channel's delay is measured automatically and the disc is played with the optimum correction. ◀ AUTO/0 to 16 (ms) ► Default: AUTO DELAY (Sound Delay) Some monitors have a slight delay when showing video, so the soundtrack will be slightly out of sync with the picture.
-By adding a bit of delay, you can adjust the sound to match the presentation of the video.
-0.0 to 10.0 (frames) ► 1 second = 30 frames (NTSC) Default: 0.0 Applies the treble and bass tone controls to a source, or bypasses BYPASS TONE (Tone Control) them completely.
+This function is especially effective when playing music.
+When AUTO is selected, not only the low range delay but also the polarity and correlation are detected to achieve the optimum effect. ▲ AUTO/0 to 16 (ms) ► Default: AUTO DELAY (Sound Delay) Some monitors have a slight delay when showing video, so the soundtrack will be slightly out of sync with the picture.
+By adding a bit of delay, you can adjust the sound to match the presentation of the video. ◀ 0 to 800 (ms) ► Default: 0 Applies the treble and bass tone controls to a source, or bypasses BYPASS TONE (Tone Control) them completely.
 This setting is only displayed when the listening mode is STEREO , Auto surround (STEREO) or SOUND RETRIEVER AIR .
 ON BASS Adjusts the amount of bass.
-4 -6 to +6 (dB) Default: 0 (dB) TREBLE Adjusts the amount of treble.
+4 -6 to +6 (dB) ► Default: 0 (dB) TREBLE Adjusts the amount of treble.
+4 -6 to +6 (dB) ► Default: 0 (dB)